GREENWOODS CORNER

 Picture

-Above is a brief story of William Greenwood after whom the corner is named.
-It was written by Valerie Sherwood for 'The History of Epsom' edited by Dr Graham Bush and published by the Epsom & Eden
+The above is a brief story of William Greenwood after whom Greenwoods Corner is named.
+It was written by Valerie Sherwood for 'The History of Epsom' edited by Dr Graham Bush and published by the

 Thank you to Valerie Sherwood (a longstanding Epsom resident), for giving us permission to republish this information.